xst0rmy/P-Set2-Creating-a-Windows-Service/README.md

 > **According to the image above, the Name shows the name tab which lists all of the available services for the operating system.**

 > **The "Description" tab gives a detailed description of each service.
-Clicking on a service shows the description at the left hand side of the screen as seen in the image above.**
+Clicking on a service shows the complete description at the left hand side of the screen as seen in the image above.**

 > **The "Status" tab shows if the service is runnung or not.**

-> **The "Startup Type" shows if it starts up automatically or manually. with the service highlighted "Credential Manager", we need to start it up manually.**
+> **The "Startup Type" shows if it starts up automatically or manually. with the service highlighted "Credential Manager", it starts up manually.**

-# I'll create a service with my name "Stormy" to launch an application "calc.exe" using Command Prompt CMD
+# I'll create a service with my name "Stormy" to launch an application "calc.exe" using the Command Prompt CMD

-> **First of all, we'll need to get the file path of calc.exe, check the images below to understand the process I took.**
+> **First of all, we'll need to get the file path of calc.exe.
+Check the images below to understand the process I used in achieving that.**

 ![](https://github.com/xst0rmy/P-Set2-Creating-a-Windows-Service/blob/main/Images/ws6.png)